kaustubhhiware/ascii-art/README.md

-# ascii-art
+# textinate
-Convert images into ascii art .
+Convert images into ascii format , to copy into boxes or save it for later .

 Based on an answer I saw on Quora .